- PrintArticle Summary

 - Why Quit Xanax?

 However, when used for prolonged periods of time or otherwise misused, it is relatively easy to become physically dependent upon Xanax and other drugs like it.

-Once dependence develops, potentially severe withdrawal symptoms may arise in those who attempt to abruptly cut off their use.1
+Once physical dependence to Xanax develops, potentially severe withdrawal symptoms may occur to to people who try to quit "cold turkey" or abruptly cut off their use.1

 Due to the risks associated with Xanax withdrawal, a person who needs to stop using Xanax should do so only under medical supervision.2

 The short answer is yes.
 Anyone can become dependent upon Xanax after prolonged use.
 Whether under the direction of their physician, or for recreational use, Xanax's negative side effects do not discriminate.

 Some people abuse Xanax for recreational purposes for its sedating high.3

 Others may use it in order to self-medicate their anxiety or their insomnia.
 Xanax is also commonly sought out by people looking to alleviate the side effects or soften the comedown of a stimulant high (such as from cocaine, meth, or Adderall).4